Economic Damages

 Contact a Lafayette Personal Injury Lawyer for Help Proving Your Economic Damages

 This doesn’t allow much time to investigate your accident, gather evidence, and calculate your damages – especially if you’re dealing with injuries.
-Contact a Lafayette personal injury attorney Kenny Habetz Injury Law for assistance with your claim at (337) 399-9000, and let them do the heavy lifting while you focus on healing.
+Contact a Lafayette personal injury attorney with Kenny Habetz Injury Law for assistance with your claim at (337) 399-9000, and let them do the heavy lifting while you focus on healing.
 An attorney will calculate the full extent of your losses and fight for fair compensation for you.